totovalv/totovalv/README.md

 - 📫 How to reach me **valverdetomas98@gmail.com**

 - ⚡ Fun fact **im veggie 🌿 ,guitarist 🎸, cinephilic 🎬 and read philosophic and artistic articles or books.
-I have a dog called Calo 🐾 y i usually frequent museums and art exhibitions 🎨**
+I have a dog called Calo 🐾 also   I usually frequent museums and art exhibitions 🎨**
  <hr>
 <h3 align="left">Connect with me:</h3>
 <p align="left">